Chart Color Schemes

 Smithfield - Wetherill Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Six schools operate within Smithfield - Wetherill Park, educating approximately 2,078 students.
-The area has typical Australian school conditions (ICSEA: 972) with balanced educational opportunities, including five primary and one K-12 school.
-School places per 100 residents are lower than the regional average at 10.2, indicating some students may attend schools in adjacent areas.
+Six schools operate in Smithfield - Wetherill Park, educating approximately 2,078 students, with typical Australian school conditions (ICSEA: 972) offering balanced educational opportunities.
+The mix includes five primary and one K-12 school.
+School places per 100 residents are 10.2, below the regional average of 17.4, indicating some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' for enrolments, refer to the parent campus.

 Frequently Asked Questions - Education